 Blue Jay

 In a colorless city where the sky is hidden by towering concrete, sixteen-year-old Julia Wright drifts through life as a nobody.
-Anxious, quiet, and haunted by childhood traumas of a subject of human experimentation, Julia drifts through each day with little more than her worn backpack, her memories of a boy named Teddy, and the wish to just be a normal girl.
+Anxious, quiet, and haunted by childhood traumas as a subject of human experimentation, Julia drifts through each day with little more than her worn backpack, her memories of a boy named Teddy, and the wish to just be a normal girl.